Linear models of strip-type roughness: Introduction

 One last aspect for which a model does not seem to be available concerns the relation between naturally-occurring Very-Large-Scale-Motions (VLSMs), populating the log-layer over homogeneous surfaces, and secondary flows \citep{chung2018, Lee_Sung_Adrian_2019, wangsawijaya2022}.
 It has been speculated that secondary flows may be interpreted as VLSMs locked in place by the surface heterogeneity, given some similarity in their features.
 This can readily explain why secondary flows are most intense when $S \approx \delta$, because the strip width is commensurate with the spanwise length scale of such motions.
 Evidence shows that VLSMs and secondary flows do indeed coexist and do interact to a significant extent, since energy from the former appear to leak into the latter \citep{zampiron2020, wangsawijaya2020}.
 However, the specific mechanism for which large scale structures residing in the outer layer should be locked in place so effectively by the roughness heterogeneity is not fully clear.

 In recent work \citep{zampino2022}, we developed a predictive framework to understand how far can linear mechanisms go in explaining these aspects, focusing on ridge-type roughness.
-The framework {originates} from the long line of work that relies on the analysis of the Reynolds-Averaged Navier-Stokes equations, augmented with a turbulent viscosity model and linearised about the turbulent mean, to explain the structure of wall-bounded turbulence (see \citet{delalamo2006, pujals2009} and references therein).
-Differently to previous efforts \citep{meyers2019}, the framework utilises the Spalart-Allmaras equation \citep{spalart1994} to capture turbulent viscosity transport phenomena in combination with the nonlinear Quadratic Constitutive Relations (QCR, \citet{spalart2000}) to model the anisotropy of the Reynolds stress tensor, required to produce secondary motions (see \citet{speziale1982, speziale1991, bottaro2006}).
-One first advantage of the linear framework is its computationally efficiently.
+The framework {originates} from the long line of work that relies on the Reynolds-Averaged Navier-Stokes equations, augmented with a turbulent viscosity model and linearised about the turbulent mean, to explain the structure of {smooth-wall turbulence (see \citet{delalamo2006, pujals2009, hwangcossu2010, McKEON_SHARMA_2010} and references therein), or as a systematic tool to investigate flow control strategies \citep{Moarref.2012, Luhar.2015} and patterned surfaces \citep{Chavarin.2020, Ran.2020}}.
+Differently to previous efforts \citep{meyers2019}, the framework utilises the Spalart-Allmaras equation \citep{spalart1994} to capture turbulent viscosity transport phenomena in combination with the nonlinear Quadratic Constitutive Relation (QCR, \citet{spalart2000}) to model the anisotropy of the Reynolds stress tensor, required to produce secondary motions (see \citet{speziale1982, speziale1991, bottaro2006}). {It also assumes that spanwise variations of the surface topography are infinitesimally small.
+This allows the mean response of the turbulent flow to be obtained using linear equations where different spanwise wavenumber components have decoupled.
+The relevance of the assumption for surfaces with finite-amplitude topographies remains to be examined, although recent work on rectangular ridges \citep{castro2024} suggests that this approximation may only be acceptable for ridges with moderate height.
+This, in turn, indicates that the mean response of the turbulent flow to a perturbation of the surface topography may be quite nonlinear.
+Nevertheless,} one first advantage of the linear framework is its computationally {efficiency}.
 It thus enables the vast parameter space characterising heterogeneous surfaces to be explored rapidly, for instance to unravel the effect of ridge geometry \citep{Zampino2023}.
-A second key advantage of the framework is that it provides a perspective of secondary motions as being the output response of the turbulent mean, subjected to a steady perturbation localised at the wall produced by the surface heterogeneity.
-Linear input-output analysis of the Reynolds-Averaged Navier-Stokes equations has demonstrated to be a powerful tool to explain the structure of wall-bounded turbulence \citep{hwangcossu2010, McKEON_SHARMA_2010}.
+A second key advantage of the framework is that it provides a perspective of secondary motions as being the output response of the turbulent mean subjected to a steady perturbation produced by the surface heterogeneity.